danja/dog/README.md

 Playing with a cheapo TM1638 card driven by an Arduino Uno.
 Trying to put together a 1970's-style single-board computer a bit like the KIM-1, except with two boards and my own instruction set etc.

 I'm writing up the [DOG-1 Manual](https://github.com/danja/dog/blob/master/docs/manual.md) as I go along.
 I did a short intro video early on : [DOG-1 Intro](https://www.youtube.com/watch?v=qjk-y1qbj7w).

 ### Status

+**2019-01-05** : picking up the project again after a long break.
+My main dev machine packed up, so I've been forced to set things up from scratch on an old laptop.
+First issue, the Standard C++ libraries I was using no longer work  with the latest Arduino libs.
+Luckily I found the [ArduinoSTL](https://github.com/mike-matera/ArduinoSTL), which (after a tweak to the headers) worked straight away.

+There's nothing like returning to a project after a break to highlight bugs and gaps in documentation.
+On the former, the flow control still isn't quite right.
+Stuff will run ok, but it can take a bit of keypad fumbling.
+I also see I haven't yet fixed the problem of loading long Dog programs, and there are definite issues with some of the opcodes I've implemented, notably the branches.
+I guess I'll just had to plod through, building tests.
+It's a bit embarrasing for someone who's been coding for 40 years to admit, but I've been having to review [2's Complement Arithmetic](https://www.cs.cornell.edu/~tomf/notes/cps104/twoscomp.html)...

+Regarding documentation, I did struggle to get things going from my current notes.
+Need a quickstart doc.

+On a general point, while I've found the Arduino IDE pretty much usable so far, it does seem a bit clunky for use with anything but off-the-shelf libs, so once I've caught up with current issues, I plan to move over to [PlatformIO](https://platformio.org/).

-**2018-07-16** : looking at the thing again after a long break, looks like last time I committed a broken version - a typo meant it wouldn't even compile.
+2018-07-16 : looking at the thing again after a long break, looks like last time I committed a broken version - a typo meant it wouldn't even compile.
 Oops!
 Fixed that, tried the TONE [Bach demo](https://github.com/danja/dog/blob/master/dog-code/bach.ass), it locked up on loading, although a shorter program would upload ok.
 Also flipping back from Run to Program mode seems buggy.
 Annoying.
 My guess is timing errors in both cases.
 I think I'm using a different Uno board than before, so maybe fluked it last time.
 (Although I just saw a commit comment saying I had loadToEEPROM issues - dunno if I corrected those).
 Need to reread my notes...

 2018-04-24 : have been setting up a test harness.
 Had a lot of trouble with serial (again), but right now it seems stable enough.
 The testing isn't quite there yet - it works fine for a single test, but not when trying more than one.
 The PC seems to have a mind of it's own...